Honor Killing: Stories of Men Who Killed

 Published by SAQI Books 2008

-In “Honor Killing: Stories of Men Who Killed,” Turkish columnist and television journalist Ayse Onal, acclaimed for her groundbreaking political talk show on Turkey’s Channel 7, narrows the focus to Turks, many of whom are Kurds.
-Divided into 10 chapters, nine of which are named after deceased women, the book is a compassionate sociological study of the various dimensions and implications of the honor system.
-What separates it from other similarly themed pieces is that, true to the title, each tragedy is explained in part from the killer’s perspective.
+In “Honor Killing: Stories of Men Who Killed,” acclaimed Turkish columnist and television journalist Ayse Onal investigates honor crimes in her own country, many of which are committed by Kurds.
+With nine of its ten chapters named after female victims, the book is a compassionate sociological study of the complicated honor system.
+What distinguishes Onal’s book from other similarly themed texts is that each tragedy is partly explained from the killer’s perspective, which deters readers from making facile judgments.

-While the book’s contents are anything but uplifting, Onal has carefully arranged the chapters so as not to overwhelm the reader’s emotions.
-She has also steered clear of redundancy, making sure that each chapter adds something fresh to our understanding of the issue.
-“Honor Killing” contains a plethora of scenarios: some women die virgins, while others die while pregnant, some die at the hands of their fathers, while others take their own lives.
-Most of the men say they felt they were left with no option but to kill those they loved; it is as if they had been socially checkmated.
-With regards to murdering his sister, Mehmet Sait says, “She’s your blood.
+“Honor Killing” presents a variety of situations: some women die virgins, others die pregnant; some perish at the hands of their fathers, while others take their own lives.
+Most of the men say they felt checkmated—left with no option but to kill those they loved.
+Having murdered his sister, Mehmet says, “She’s your blood.
 BUT, if push comes to shove, you kill her, my friend.”
-Along the same lines, Battal says, “You either destroy your honor or your sister.
+Battal similarly comments, “You either destroy your honor or your sister.
 If you don’t choose the latter, you can’t walk amongst those around you as a man.”
-This sense of Darwinian struggle pervades the cases, suggesting that, for those ensnared in the honor system, physical and social survival are on a par with one another.
+This sense of primal, almost animal, defense pervades the book, as if families are fighting off attack from within.